NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `throw_force` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Force of the throw put on the projectile.
 This value will be multiplied by the mass of the projectile.
-Values between 500 and 1500 are typical.
+Default: between 5 and 20 for impulse force mode, or between 500 and 2000 for non-impulse force mode
+- `throw_force_multiplier` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Force of the throw put on the projectile, that will be multiplied by the appropriate room dimension for the thrower's wall position (X for left/right, Z for front/back).
+If set, overrides the `throw_force`.
 - `throw_step` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The step of the simulation in which the projectile should be thrown.